 It’s not until you dig into the internet and find the site mylotto24.co.uk that the information is provided that the winning numbers are based on the German lottery “6aus49”.
 Players bet on what numbers will be drawn.
 Mylotto24.co.uk is the parent of a variety of different online lottery betting providers that are charity based.

 Lotto Giving and Winning

-Popping into a variety of the charity sites, there is the linkage and back story confirming that they are involved.
+Popping into a variety of charity sites, the linkage and back story are confirming that they are involved.
 I guess it’s not a hard one for them, in that they simply receive fees.
-This is basically an up-gun model of the charity raffle with a lot less work.
+This is an up-gun model of the charity raffle with a lot less work.

 Who is Lottogiving.com?

 Lottogiving.com doesn’t tell you, but their UK gambling license number is the same as mylotto24.co.uk aka Tipp24 founded in 1999.
 Tipp24 is a European online lottery broker and listed on the German stock exchange.